Return to Task 3. Validate the Model for Water Years 1993-2002

 3. Click the Save Filtered Data Set As button.
 Then click OK in the Save as New Data Set window.
 The default name is fine.

-4. The following plot shows the annual maximum 1-day average flows from the HEC-HMS model simulation.
+4. Right-click on the created annual maximum time series and select Plot.
+The following plot shows the annual maximum 1-day average flows from the HEC-HMS model simulation.

 4. Create a new Bulletin 17 analysis named HEC-HMSResults_1973-2018.
 As shown in the figure below, choose the HEC-HMS Results-ReservoirInflow-FLOW-Filtered peak flow dataset.
 Then go to the EMA Data tab and enter a start year of 1973 and end year of 2018